open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 This model may be viewed as an idealization of [Prometheus Remote Write](https://docs.google.com/document/d/1LPhVRSFkGNSuU1fBd81ulhsCPR4hkSZyyBj1SZ8fWOM/edit#heading=h.3p42p5s8n0ui).
 Like that protocol, we are additionally concerned with knowing when a point value is defined, as compared with being implicitly or explicitly absent.
-There is no delta temporality in the timeseries model.
+A metric stream of delta data points defines time-interval values, not point-in-time values.
 To precisely define presence and absence of data requires further development of the correspondence between these models.

 ### OpenTelemetry Protocol data model